A college freshman has advantages over a senior

 Do you seek significance?
 Do you want to be recognized?
 Is this getting in the way of your joy in living?

 Chick-fil-A is one of my best clients.
-They are my best for many reasons, but one that I have come to realize over time is teaching me the value of service.
+They are my best for many reasons, but one that I have realized over time is that they teach me the value of service.

 Dan Cathy, president of Chick-fil-A, helps clean up trash at a Habitat for Humanity built in Columbus, GA.